da-nrw/DNSCore/ContentBroker/src/main/markdown/preparing_irods_for_dnscore.md

 # Connecting iRODS and DNSCore

+This document describes how to set up iRODS as a backend to an existing DNSCore installation.
+Both systems connected, with the DNSCore beeing the business layer and iRODS beeing the storage layer, form a fully operational node ready for production use.
+For the purpose of this document, the system is considered as consisting only of this node, e.g. you can see it as a how to of setting up the master node of a system.
+For setup of slave nodes or a consideration of other topologies (federation) see the notes at the bottom of this document.

+## Why iRODS

 DNScore uses iRODS as storage layer.
 The reasons why we have choosen iRODS as a storage layer framework were

 1. It is open source